cycloarcane/Gathered-Paper-Resources/README.md

     **Tags**: #security #pytorch #AI
     **Summary**: AdvSecureNet provides a Python toolkit for adversarial attack simulation in PyTorch, designed to test and improve AI robustness.

+- **Neural Fingerprints for Adversarial Attack Detection**[paper](https://paperswithcode.com/paper/neural-fingerprints-for-adversarial-attack)
+    - **Tags**: #adversarial-attack #detection #neural-fingerprints #AI
+    - **Summary**: This paper introduces a method to detect adversarial attacks on AI models by leveraging neural fingerprints.
+The approach involves creating unique identifiers for neural networks, enabling the identification of unauthorized modifications or attacks, thereby enhancing the security and integrity of AI systems.

 ---

 ## 12. Open-Source Projects & Infrastructure